QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 * `lo` <small>(loopback)</small> 🏡: for the **localhost** virtual network (127.0.0.1)

 The loopback interface is used by local applications to share data between themselves, over the localhost network.

+**Maximum Transmission Unit (MTU)** 🛂: to avoid data loss, each interface has a maximum size for a packet.
+The default MTU of `lo` is 65536ko, while for others it is 1500ko.
+Bigger packets are fragmented.
 </div><div>

 #### Ports